 the liability of a Director for the payment of taxes pursuant to local, state or federal law.

-If the law of the state of incorporation hereafter is amended to authorize the further elimination or limitation of the liability of Directors, then the liability of a Director of the Corporation, in addition to the limitation on personal liability provided herein, shall be limited to the fullest extent permitted by the amended laws of the state of incorporation.
+If the law of the state of incorporation hereafter is amended to authorize the further elimination or limitation of the liability of Directors, then the liability of a Director of the NACW, in addition to the limitation on personal liability provided herein, shall be limited to the fullest extent permitted by the amended laws of the state of incorporation.